 When you buy bitcoin on an exchange, the price of one bitcoin is usually quoted against the US dollar (USD).
 In other words, you are selling USD in order to buy bitcoin.
 If the price of bitcoin rises you will be able to sell for a profit, because bitcoin is now worth more USD than when you bought it.
 If the price falls and you decide to sell, then you would make a loss.

-With CMC Markets, you trade bitcoin via a spread bet or CFD account.
+With CMC Markets, you trade cryptocurrencies such as bitcoin via a spread bet or CFD account.
 This allows you to speculate on bitcoin price movements without owning the actual cryptocurrency.
 You aren’t taking ownership of bitcoin.
 Instead, you’re opening a position which will increase or decrease in value depending on bitcoin’s price movement against the dollar.

 Spread betting and CFDs are leveraged products.
 This means you only need to deposit a percentage of the full value of a trade in order to open a position.
 You won’t have to tie up all your capital in one go by buying bitcoin outright, but can instead use an initial deposit to get exposure to larger amounts.
 While leveraged trading allows you to magnify your returns, losses will also be magnified as they are based on the full value of the position.
-You could lose more than your deposit.

 Open a long or short position*